odrolit/mongodb-ansible-deploy/README.md

 ## overview

-Starting with 3 (virtual) fresh installed debian 10 servers with one IP address each.
+### starting with 3 (virtual) fresh installed debian 10 servers with one IP address each.

-Ending with mongodb sharded cluster with authorization and TLS/certificate protected communication and running on 15 nspawn containers:
+### ending with mongodb sharded cluster with authorization and TLS/certificate protected communication.
+Sharding is enabled on the example database and few collections are sharded.
+Cluster runs on 15 nspawn containers:

 config server with 3-member replica set:
 - ipapi-mongo-config-1.mydomain.net